 How to Remove Red Wine Stains

-Quick answer: To remove red wine stains, treat the spot quickly with equal parts white vinegar and warm water plus a few drops of dish soap, then wash as the care label allows.
+Quick answer: To remove red wine stains, blot or rinse right away, pre-treat with equal parts white vinegar and warm water plus a little dish soap, then wash as the care label allows.
 If the stain remains, soak with oxygen bleach overnight and rewash before drying.

-2. Mix a treatment solution.
-Use equal parts white vinegar and warm water, then add a couple drops of dish soap.
+2. Mix a simple pre-treatment.
+Use equal parts white vinegar and warm water with a couple drops of dish soap.

-3. Apply and work it in.
-Pour the mixture onto the stain, rub it in gently, and let it sit for 15 minutes.
+3. Apply and wait.
+Rub it in gently and let it sit for 15 minutes to 1 hour.

 If the stain is still there